iyempissy/iyempissy.github.io/content/_index.md

           date_start: '2012-11-01'
           date_end: '2013-10-01'
           description: |2-
-                * PTaught Computer studies to different cadres of people and at seminars
+              * Taught Computer studies to different cadres of people and at seminars
               * Ensured a high level of discipline amongst corps members
               * Held talk shows in schools enlightening students on the pervasiveness of computing
     design:
       columns: '2'
   - block: accomplishments